rnb3ds/docs-site/docs/en/html/guides/security/index.md

 cfg.MaxInputSize = 10 * 1024 * 1024 // Tighten to 10MB
 ```

-File paths have an additional **pre-check**: after `Stat` retrieves the size, oversized files are rejected before `ReadAll` loads the content into memory, closing the memory peak window of "finish reading before discovering it's oversized."
+File paths have an additional **pre-check**: after `os.Stat` retrieves the size, oversized files are rejected before `io.ReadAll` loads the content into memory, closing the memory peak window of "finish reading before discovering it's oversized."

 ### DOM Depth Limit